rackerlabs/rackspace-howto-dev/content/articles/cloud-servers/using-cidr-notation.md

 ![CIDR](http://www.rackspace.com/knowledge_center/sites/default/files/field/image/CreateNetworkCIDRExample2.png)

-For complete instructions on how to create a Cloud Network using the Cloud Control Panel see [Create an Isolated Cloud Network](http://www.rackspace.com/knowledge_center/article/create-an-isolated-cloud-network "Create an Isolated Cloud Network").
+For complete instructions on how to create a Cloud Network using the Cloud Control Panel see [Create an Isolated Cloud Network and attach it to a server](http://www.rackspace.com/knowledge_center/article/create-an-isolated-cloud-network-and-attach-it-to-a-server "Create an Isolated Cloud Network and attach it to a server").

 -